dan1ellec/Project-2/README.md

 The following relationships have been analysed:
 - Federal Elections results and Marriage Law Postal Survey results
 - Federal Elections results, Marriage Law Postal Survey results and socio-economic factors (age and education)
-- socio-economic factors and the way of voting (postal or in person)

 ## Coding approach
 The following approach has been used: